pizzapanther/wildwoodag-v2/content/post/2022-12-04-waiting-in-prayer.md

   - sleeping
 ---

-<p>But those who wait on the Lord​ shall renew their strength; they mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.
-Isaiah 40:31</p><p>When you understand the value of being in His presence, you will want to wait more and more on the Lord!
+But those who wait on the Lord​ shall renew their strength; they mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.
+Isaiah 40:31

+When you understand the value of being in His presence, you will want to wait more and more on the Lord!
 A consistent prayer life is extremely valuable.
-Learn to linger in His presence!</p><p>Jesus asked His inner circle if they could not wait an hour?
+Learn to linger in His presence!

+Jesus asked His inner circle if they could not wait an hour?
 They were supposed to be praying, but they were asleep.
-Today, many are sleeping who need to be praying! </p>
+Today, many are sleeping who need to be praying!